Answered By: Kathryn Ray Last Updated: Jun 21, 2018 Views: 547

 whole number - indicates the specific subject area

 decimal followed by a letter - identifies the specific book

 2018 year published

 AU Stacks Directory:

-Call numbers N and TR = Lower Level
+Call numbers that begin with N and TR = Lower Level

 Call numbers A through H = Second Floor